 If the unthinkable happens, and your formula-fed baby dies from NEC, you might be able to bring a special kind of lawsuit called a wrongful death claim.
 Compensation in a wrongful death lawsuit is similar to an injury-related lawsuit, but might also include:

 Most civil lawsuits like these end up reaching an out-of-court settlement before trial.
 But it's not easy to predict how much a plaintiff might receive in a settlement.
 Some formula-fed preterm babies who develop NEC might require tube feedings or colostomy care for the rest of their lives, while others might experience significant developmental delays that affect their education and career opportunities.

-Estimating a settlement in any case is also complicated by your inability to know how other similar cases have settled.
+Estimating a settlement is also complicated by your inability to know how other similar cases have settled.
 Settlement agreements are almost always confidential.
 Many defendants require plaintiffs to sign non-disclosure agreements (NDAs) in personal injury settlements, which require plaintiffs to keep the existence and terms of the settlement private.

 As of April 2022, no settlement agreements or jury verdicts in NEC-related baby formula lawsuits are publicly available.

 If you're thinking about filing an infant formula-related product liability or medical malpractice lawsuit (or both), having the right attorney can make a big difference in the outcome of your case.

 You might be able to find an attorney who can handle both kinds of lawsuits, but it's more likely that you'll need one attorney who specializes in product liability and another who specializes in medical malpractice.
 Good sources for referrals include: